Shin Splints

 What can I do to prevent shin splints?

-You may be able to prevent shin splints by wearing good fitting athletic shoes.
+You may be able to prevent shin splints by wearing good-fitting athletic shoes.
 Also, gradually increase the intensity, duration, and frequency of a new exercise routine.
-It may also help to switch between high impact activities and low impact activities such as swimming or cycling.
+It may also help to switch between high-impact activities and low-impact activities such as swimming or cycling.
+Follow a proper warm-up and cool-down routine, including stretching exercises.
+A proper diet, along with supplements as prescribed by your healthcare provider, may help prevent or treat nutritional deficiencies that may increase your risk of getting shin splints.

 Key points about shin splints